 Furlough means a temporary leave of absence from work.
 The UK government has introduced the Coronavirus Job Retention Scheme to support employers during the COVID-19 outbreak.

-The Scheme allows employers to place staff who are unable to carry out their work as a result of the coronavirus pandemic on furlough, or leave.
+The Scheme allows employers to place some staff who are unable to carry out their work as a result of the coronavirus pandemic on furlough, or leave.
 The University has confirmed that staff will continue to receive their full pay during furlough.
 The University can then apply for support from the government to fund part of the salaries of staff who have been furloughed.
-The scheme will reimburse the employer for 80% of the furloughed employee's pay up to a maximum of £2,500 per month.
+The scheme will reimburse the employer for a percentage (currently 80%) of the furloughed employee's pay up to a maximum amount (currently £2,500 per month).

 Yes, we have discussed and agreed in principle these arrangements with the campus Trade Unions.